BenTimor/React-Native-For-React-Web/CHECKLIST.md

 4. If stuck, uncomment the solution (it's just one line!)
 5. Open `components/bucket-list-item.tsx`, find `📚 STEP 3`
 6. Uncomment the `handleDelete` function
-7. In `index.tsx`, uncomment the `renderItem` function to use BucketListItem component

 **Key Learning**:
 - `Alert.alert()` is React Native's version of `window.confirm()`